Toothache

 Toothache: What Is, Causes, How To Relieve, and Treatment Methods

-Prolapse Of A Filling
+Prolapse of a Filling

 A filling restores a tooth after conservative treatment involving removing decaying lesions from the tooth's hard tissues.
 Seal prolapse is a common problem that does not necessarily mean the filling was incorrectly placed.
 The cavity becomes palpable with the tongue, and food enters in place of the filling, which is not easy to remove.